seacode/gmacs/docs/smbkc/smbkc.md

 ## Excluded Data Sources

 Groundfish bycatch size-frequency data are available for selected years.
 These data were used in model-based assessments prior to 2011.
-However, they have since been excluded because these data tend to be severely limited: for example, 2012/13 data include a total of just 4 90-mm+ CL male blue king crab from reporting areas 521 and 524.
+However, they have since been excluded because these data tend to be severely limited: for example, 2012/13 data include a total of just 4 90 mm+ CL male blue king crab from reporting areas 521 and 524.

 # E. Analytic Approach